 Chief among these concoctions is what should prove the easiest to prepare: water.
 You’ve probably heard this before, but water is the most important liquid to consume and should be your go-to beverage regardless of health.
 Outside of the immune system, water carries with it health benefits like assisting with weight loss, promoting stress relief and overall good mood, and contributing to healthy muscles and joints.

-When it comes to immunity, water is an essential tool for the body when it’s breaking down some nutrients, like vitamin C. It also transports those nutrients through the body to where they’re needed, helps regulate body temperature and moves toxins out of the body.
-Through its ability to strengthen
+When it comes to immunity, water is an essential tool for the body when it’s breaking down nutrients like vitamin C. It also transports those nutrients through the body to where they’re needed, helps regulate body temperature and moves toxins out of the body.
+Through its ability to strengthen blood flow, water helps get white blood cells—the body’s own natural immune system boosters—around faster than they would if blood flow was hampered by a lack of hydration.

-Hot Drinks and Diet Influence Immunity
+Hot Drinks and Diet Influence Your Immunity

 Hot drinks—especially hot water—carry their own set of immunity-boosting perks.
 Warm water can help expand blood vessels, which may alleviate pain, relax muscles and further improve circulation.
 It can break up congestion in the throat and nose, detoxify through the promotion of sweat, and help promote faster breakdown of nutrients.
 Hot drinks can do a lot to improve the immune system’s efficiency.

-Protein supports the immune system against infection and can be found in food containing dairy, soy, nuts and seeds.
+Protein supports the immune system against infection and can be found in food containing dairy, soy, nuts, and seeds.
 Vitamin C directly supports the body’s production of its anti-invader white blood cell army.
 Foods rich in vitamin C include tomato juice, strawberries and citrus fruits like oranges.

 Vitamin A is plentiful in carrots, spinach and apricots, and helps the body craft antibodies that respond to specific threats, as well as strengthen the mucous cells that line and protect essential organs.
+Vitamins A and C are also antioxidants, which help curb body inhibiting free radicals.

-Importance of the Immune System
+The Importance of Your Immune System

 The human body’s immune system is designed to protect itself when invaded by something from the outside.
-Different Cells, proteins and organs work in harmony to combat foreign toxins, fungi, bacteria and viruses that may cause you to become sick.
+Different cells, proteins and organs work in harmony to combat foreign toxins, fungi, bacteria and viruses that may cause you to become sick.

 Drinks to Boost Immune System